0merlin/budget/README.md

 This app will allow you to record expenses from day to day.

-It should work fine on most devices, and with most currencies, just not on some screens the currency is hard coded.
+It should work fine on most devices.

+Currently the app only uses ZAR as the currency, I will try make this more universal in time.

 ## Current Features: